 There's more...

-In step 2, you use PowerShell Direct to enter a VM session and run a command.
+In step 3, you use PowerShell Direct to enter a VM session and run a command.
 Assuming you installed Windows in the PSDirect VM using a supported version of Windows, the setup process generates a random machine name, in this case, WIN-0TKMU3D2DFM.
 The machine name of your VM is likely to be different.

-With step 8 and step 9, you first create a remoting session from DC1 to HV1.
-Inside that session, you create a further PowerShell Direct session with the VM, PSDirect, on which you run a command (HOSTNAME.EXE).
+In step 5, you use the PowerShell direct feature to run a command inside the PSDirect VM.
+As you can see from the output, the NIC for this VM is disconnected.
+This step shows how you cn use PowerShell direct to enter a VM and view and restore networking

 Using Hyper-V VM groups

 Hyper-Vs VM groups allow you to group VMs for automation.
-There are two types of VM groups you can create: a VMCollectionType and a ManagementCollectionType.
-A VMCollectionType VM group contains VMsthe ManagementCollectionType VM group contains VMCollectionType VM groups.
+There are two types of VM groups you can create, a VMCollectionType and a ManagementCollectionType:

+A VMCollectionType VM group contains VMs

+The ManagementCollectionType VM group contains VMCollectionType VM groups.

-With VN groups, you could have two VMCollectionType VM groups, SQLAccVMG (that contains the VMs SQLAcct1, SQLAcct2, and SQLAcct3) and a group, SQLAccVMG, that contains the VMs SQLMfg1 and SQLMfg2.
+With VM groups, you could have two VMCollectionType VM groups, SQLAccVMG (that contains the VMs SQLAcct1, SQLAcct2, and SQLAcct3) and a group, SQLMfgVMG, that contains the VMs SQLMfg1 and SQLMfg2.
 You could then create a ManagementCollectionType VM group, VM-All, containing the two VMCollectionType VM groups.

 The VMGroup feature feels incomplete.
-For example, there is not -VMGroup parameters on any of the Hyper-V cmdlets enabling you to configure a VM group.
+For example, there are no -VMGroup parameters on any of the Hyper-V cmdlets enabling you to configure a VM group.
 And having two types of groups seems over the top.
 All in all, this feature could be improved.
-In production, you might just consider using simple arrays of VM names (for example, $ACCTSQVMS to hold the names of the accounting VMs)
+In production, you might just consider using simple arrays of VM names (for example, $ACCTSQVMS to hold the names of the accounting VMs).
+This feature could be useful for very large VM Hosts running hundreds of VMs, if only from an organizational point of view.

 Getting ready